ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://www.section508.gov/manage/" target="_blank" rel="noopener noreferrer">Section508.gov: Managing Accessibility</a> — Program management resources
 - <a href="https://doit.illinois.gov/initiatives/accessibility/" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Office</a> — State-specific support and training

-### I want to understand the full scope of accessibility requirements, but web developers aren't part of executive staff.
+### I want to understand the full scope of accessibility requirements, but web developers and content creators aren't part of executive staff.
 Who should I talk to?

 {new:2025-12-27}